clandinq/clandinq/README.md

 ### Hola,

 I'm an Empirical Research Fellow at the Kellogg School of Management, Northwestern University.

-I'll be joining the [Vancouver School of Economics at UBC](https://economics.ubc.ca/) for my Ph.D. in Economics in the fall.
+I'll be joining the [Vancouver School of Economics](https://economics.ubc.ca/) at the University of British Columbia for my Ph.D. in Economics in the fall.

-### Current projects
+### Current Projects
 I'm currently working on the following projects:
 - 👨‍💻 [R for Economists](https://clandinq.github.io/recon/): An R programming guide for economics research.
 - 📨 [remindR](https://github.com/clandinq/remindr): An academic reminder system programmed in R.